mantidproject/mantid/Code/Mantid/docs/source/algorithms/MergeRuns-v1.rst

 If the input workspaces do not have common binning, the bins in the output workspace will cover the entire range of all the input workspaces, with the largest bin widths used in regions of overlap.
+The combination of each workspace is performed using the :ref:`algm-Plus` algorithm, this does not preform any weighting based on the duration of collection, or proton charge.
+If you wish to perform Merge runs that should not be equally weighted then they should be corrected individually prior to merging.

 Restrictions on the input workspace
 ###################################